steven-msk/Soulbound/README.md

 ## Task tokens

 The following tokens have been introduced for developer use to improve codebase clarity and task management:
+- `TODO` (Priority: Normal) - used for tasks that need to be implemented or fixed soon.
+These tasks are relatively high-priority.
+- `FUTURE TODO` (Priority: Low) - indicates a potential upcoming change or design consideration.
+Similar to `TODO`, but it's not urgent.
 - `FEATUREIMPL` (Priority: High) - indicates a feature that has not yet been implemented but is planned for the near future
 - `REMINDER` (Priority: Low) - used to leave non-critical notes or consideration about future reference.
+- `PLANNED` (Priority: High) - indicates a feature or change that is already decided on, but not implemented yet.
+Its something you know you want to add, just at a later time.
 - `REFACTOR` (Priority: Normal) - indicates code that works correctly but could be improved for better readability or maintainability.

 ---